 In spite of coronavirus restrictions, we were able to keep an eye on the populations of key bird species last year through members recording what they had seen during their daily exercise or while on essential journeys.

-This year, we are hoping that restrictions will be eased sufficiently for our normal surveys to resume.
+This year, restrictions have been eased sufficiently for our normal surveys to resume.
 We are always looking for new volunteers to cover our entire area.
-Full details of what’s involved and why we do the surveys can be found here.
+Full details of what’s involved and why we do the surveys can be found here, where there is also information about where any sightings of coloured rings spotted on curlews should be reported.

 Camlad Valley Bird Report 2020